act-rules/act-rules.github.io/_rules/text-contrast-afw4f7.md

 #### Passed Example 5

-This 18pt large black text has a contrast ratio of 3.6:1 on the grey background.
+This 18pt large black text has a contrast ratio of 3.6:1 on the gray background.

 ```html
 <p style="color: #000; font-size:18pt; background: #666;">